okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 1. [Install the Postman app](https://www.getpostman.com/apps).
 1. Start Postman if it's not open already.
 1. In the upper-left corner, click **Import**.
-1. In the **Import** dialog, specify the following link into the **Paste cURL, Raw text or URL** box: `https://developer.okta.com/docs/api/postman/example.oktapreview.com.environment`.
+1. In the **Import** dialog, specify the following link into the **Paste cURL, Raw text or URL** textbox: `https://developer.okta.com/docs/api/postman/example.oktapreview.com.environment`.
    > **Note:** You can also download this environment locally and import it as a file.
 1. Click the enter key to confirm your environment import.
-1. In the upper-right corner, click the box that lists the environments and then select `{yourOktaDomain}` from the list.
+1. In the upper-right corner, click the box that lists the environments and then select **`{yourOktaDomain}`** from the list.
 The initial value is `No Environment` if you just installed Postman.

     <div class="three-quarter">